Skip to main content

 Impact

-Goodnight, Hooks and Stallings Honored with 2024 Watauga Medals
+Goodnight, Hooks and Stallings Honored With 2024 Watauga Medals

 The Board of Trustees has bestowed NC State’s highest nonacademic honor on Ann Goodnight, Jake Hooks and Charlie Stallings for their dedication to advancing the university through their volunteer leadership, advocacy and financial generosity.